-Daniel Paine Jr. (ca. 1670-1709)
+Daniel Paine Jr. (ca. 1665-1709)

 After Daniel’s father died, the Northampton County Court on May 15, 1677, appointed his maternal uncle, Thomas Thompson, as his guardian.[2]
-Two years later, The court ordered William Kendall, a local attorney, to pay 600 pounds of tobacco owed to Daniel Paine’s estate to Thomas as Daniel’s guardian.[3]
-On July 28, 1680, Thomas confirmed to the court that he delivered a cow and yearling heifer for Daniel to use for his tuition.[4]
+Two years later, the court ordered William Kendall, a local attorney, to pay 600 pounds of tobacco owed to Daniel Paine’s estate to Thomas as Daniel’s guardian.[3]
+On July 28, 1680, Thomas confirmed to the court that he delivered a cow and a yearling heifer for Daniel to use for his tuition.[4]

 In May 1689, Daniel was presented to a Grand Jury for having a child out of wedlock.[9]
 He appeared in court on October 1, 1689, to answer the allegations and paid a security to the court.[10]
 Nothing is known about his child or the child’s mother.
 In July 1695, he agreed, along with three other men, including Thomas Thompson, to pay a fine of 5,000 pounds of tobacco for the widow Anne Smith for having a child out of wedlock.[11]
 This was probably Daniel’s sister, Anne.

 On September 28, 1697, Daniel purchased 150 acres of land from his uncle and former guardian, Thomas Thompson, for 8,000 pounds of tobacco.[14]
-This may have been in anticipation of his marriage to Hannah Scarborough, which occurred sometime before October 1702 when Hannah’s father Matthew gave her land in Somerset County, Maryland, and identified her as Daniel Paine’s wife.[15]
+This may have been in anticipation of his marriage to Hannah Scarborough, which occurred sometime before October 1702, when Hannah’s father, Matthew, gave her land in Somerset County, Maryland, and identified her as Daniel Paine’s wife.[15]
 Hannah Scarborough was the great-granddaughter of Captain Edmund Scarborough, who, as Justice of the Peace, opened the first court of what was then called Accawmacke Shire on the Eastern Shore of Virginia.[16]
 Her great uncle, Colonel Edmund Scarborough, was one of the most prominent and ruthless politicians in Accomack County.[17]

 Footnotes